Automorphism groups of edge-transitive maps: Infinite automorphism groups

 By Theorem~\ref{altgps}, for each $T$ there is a normal subgroup $L$ of $N(T)$ such that $N(T)/L$ is isomorphic to $A_9$ and has no forbidden automorphisms.
 If we take $M:=K\cap L$ then $G:=N(T)/M$ is a quotient of $N(T)$ isomorphic to $S\times A_9$, so it contains a subgroup isomorphic to $C$.
 As non-isomorphic simple groups, $S$ and $A_9$ are characteristic subgroups of $G$; any forbidden automorphisms of $G$ would therefore induce forbidden automorphisms of the quotient $A_9$, whereas this quotient has none.
 Thus $M$ corresponds to a map $\M$ in $T$ with automorphism group $G$ containing a copy of $C$. $\square$

 Indeed, by arguing as in the Remark following Theorem~\ref{uncount}, one can use Schupp's result to show that if $T=1$, $2^{\sigma}$, $3$ or $4^{\sigma}$ then $\G(T)$ contains uncountably many non-isomorphic simple groups.
-As before, however, the problem of eliminating forbidden automorphisms means that a separate argument would be needed to prove this for the remaining classes.
+As before, however, the problem of eliminating forbidden automorphisms means that a separate argument would be needed to prove this for the remaining classes; once again, it would be sufficient by Lemma~\ref{regmapslemma}(b) to deal with $2^P{\rm ex}$.